Back

 Market Mapping Example #2

-Either way, the process is extremely meticulous and often takes dealmakers weeks to complete – especially when it involves founder-owned, pre-transacted companies.
+Either way, the process is extremely meticulous and often takes dealmakers weeks to complete - especially when it involves private and bootstrapped companies.

 Mapping Private Markets

-There are about 30 million pre-transacted companies in the market — that’s more than investor-backed and public companies combined.
-And while it’s fairly easy to find information about public and transacted companies via Google and traditional data service providers, piecing together accurate, complete data for founder-owned businesses is extremely manual and time-consuming.
+There are about 30 million pre-transacted companies in the market — that's more than investor-backed and public companies combined.
+And while it's fairly easy to find information about public companies via Google and traditional data service providers, piecing together accurate, complete data for private and pre-transacted businesses is extremely manual and time-consuming.

-“I think of markets as giant pyramids,” says Charles Shannon, Sr. Vice President of Corporate Development at Datasite.
-“The bigger public companies are at the top.
+"I think of markets as giant pyramids," says Charles Shannon, a seasoned Corporate Development professional.
+"The bigger public companies are at the top.
 Then you have mid-size transacted companies in the middle.
-But the majority of the pyramid consists of smaller bootstrapped companies, which are the acquisition targets most difficult to find and can provide the most value.”
+But the majority of the pyramid consists of smaller bootstrapped companies, which are the acquisition targets most difficult to find and can provide the most value."

-Many firms’ market maps fail to capture relevant companies and top investment targets because they simply don’t know these businesses exist.
-Bootstrapped companies they are able to uncover are often classified incorrectly due to a lack of accurate or clear information.
+Many firms' market maps fail to capture relevant companies and top investment targets because they simply don't know these businesses exist.
+The private companies that they do know about are often classified incorrectly due to a lack of accurate or clear information.
 In both instances, valuable insights and potential proprietary opportunities are left on the table.

 Modern Market Mapping Tools